1964 in the Vietnam War: July

-Prime Minister Khánh advocated an attack on North Vietnam by the U.S. and South Vietnam.
+Khánh advocated an attack on North Vietnam by the U.S. and South Vietnam.
 The British Embassy in Saigon reported that if Khánh's demands for an attack were not met, he might resign the premiership or attempt to make a peace agreement with the VC.
 The Saigon Daily News said that, without an attack on the North, neutralism for South Vietnam would become a reality.